aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Output Variable
 ~~~~~~~~~~~~~~~

-        The name of the variable that will contain the ID of the stack on task completion.
-You can use
+        The name of the variable that will contain the stack ID on task completion.
+You can
+        use
         the variable as :code:`$(variableName)` to refer to the stack ID in subsequent tasks.